-What do you conclude from the plots?
+What do you conclude from the plots of the updated model?

-1.12.1 SMR modeling
+1.13.1 SMR modeling

-- 16. Now model the SMR using age and date of diagnosis and diabetes duration as explanatory variables, including the log-expected-number instead of the log-person-years as offset, using separate models for men and women.
-You can re-use the code you used for fitting models for the rates, you only need to use the expedtd numbers instead of the person-years.
-But remember to exclude those units where no deaths in the population occur (that is where the rate is 0) - an offset of $-\infty$ will crash gam.
+- 16. Now model the SMR using age and date of diagnosis and diabetes duration as explanatory variables, using separate models for men and women.
+You can re-use the code you used for fitting models for the rates, you only need to use the expected numbers (E) instead of the person-years (lex.dur).
+But remember to exclude those units where no deaths in the population occur (that is where the rate is 0).
 Plot the estimated smooth effects from both models using e.g. plot.gam.
 What do you see? - 17.
 Plot the predicted SMRs from the models for men and women diagnosed in ages 50, 60 and 70 as you dif for the rates.
 What do you see? - 18.
 Try to simplify the model to one with a simple sex effect, linear effects of age and date of follow-up, and a smooth effect of duration, giving an estimate of the change in SMR by age and calendar time.
 How much does SMR change by each year of age?
 And by each calendar year? - 19.
 Use your previous code to plot the predicted mortality from this model too.
 Are the predicted SMR curves credible? - 20. (optional) We may deem the curves non-credible and ultimately resort to a brutal parametric assumption without any penalty.
-If we choose a natural spline for the duration with knost at 0,1,3,6 years we get a model with 3 parameters, try:
+If we choose a natural spline for the duration with knots at 0,1,3,6 years we get a model with 3 parameters, try:

+'''

-dim(Ns(SLr\$dur, knots=c(0,1,3,6)))
+dim(Ns(SLr$dur, knots=c(0,1,3,6)))

+'''